cmcalder55/underactuated_robotics/README.md

 In the robotic gripper, tendon-driven underactuation is used to control 8 finger joints using only 2 motors.
 The manipulator can be positioned and commanded directly by a user.
 The manipulator uses force and angle sensors to optimize its grasp.
 Tasks can also be performed autonomously using sensor feedback.

 SIMULATION: First, a SolidWorks model of the robotic hand was created.
-Once the model was approved, a physical prototype was created and attached to a Kinova robotic arm.
-Watch the physical prototype in motion here: https://youtube.com/shorts/SLhP_C6LJS4?feature=share
+Once the model was approved, a physical prototype was created and attached to a Kinova robotic arm. **Watch the physical prototype in motion [here](https://youtube.com/shorts/SLhP_C6LJS4?feature=share/).**

 <p align="center">
   <img src="https://github.com/cmcalder55/underactuated_robotics/blob/main/screenshots/physPrototype.png?raw=true" alt="Physical prototyping." width="295" height="365"/>